adnilem/test-jekyll/README.md

-# This is a test site
+# Jekyll and Gihub Pages

-Using Jekyll and GitHub Pages.
+Testing how to create a static site with Jekyll and hosted on Github's github.io domain.